robbert-vdh/yabridge/README.md

 ## Performance tuning

-Running Windows VST plugins under Wine should have a minimal performance impact, but you may still notice an increase in audio spikes and overall processing latency.
+Running Windows plugins under Wine should have a minimal performance overhead, but you may still notice an increase in latency spikes and overall DSP load.
 Luckily there are a few things you can do to get rid of most or all of these negative side effects:

-- First of all, you'll want to make sure that you can run programs with realtime priorities.
+- First of all, you'll want to make sure that you can run programs with realtime scheduling.
 Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
-You can verify that this is working correctly by running `chrt -f 10 date`, which should print the current date and time, and running `uname -a` should print something that contains `PREEMPT` in the output.
+You can verify that this is working correctly by running `chrt -f 10 whoami`, which should your username, and running `uname -a` should print something that contains `PREEMPT` in the output.
 You can also try enabling the `threadirqs` kernel parameter which can in some situations help with xruns.

-- Make sure you're using the performance frequency scaling governor, as changing clock speeds in the middle of a real time workload can cause latency spikes.
+- Make sure that you're using the performance frequency scaling governor, as changing clock speeds in the middle of a real time workload can cause latency spikes.

-- The last but perhaps the most important thing you can do is to use a build of Wine with Proton's fsync patches.
-This can improve performance significantly, with certain multithreading-heavy plugins.
+- The last but perhaps the most important thing you can do is to use a build of Wine compiled with Proton's fsync patches.
+This can improve performance significantly when using certain plugins.
 If you're running Arch or Manjaro, then you can use [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
 Aside from a patched copy of Wine you'll also need a supported kernel for this to work.
 Manjaro's kernel